 While Doordash doesn't pay enough on most orders, they can still give you frequent gems.
 Nothing about the relationship with Doordash says you need to burn the bridge with them if you're trying out another food delivery service, package delivery service, rideshare, or some other gig.
 You can go back and forth.

 I've actually had several times since starting delivery in 2018 when different food delivery services have moved into the lead role.
 At one point, Uber Eats seems better.
 Then Grubhub takes over.
 Back to Uber Eats, then over to Doordash.

 You can take on other customers without firing Doordash as your customer.

 Let the bidding begin.

-If it's getting harder and harder to get a good offer from any one delivery app, turn them all on and let them bid against one another.
-As soon as one comes up with a good offer, pause the others.
+If getting a good offer from any delivery app is getting harder and harder, turn them all on and let them bid against one another.
+As soon as one comes up with a reasonable offer, pause the others.

-Some will go so far as to try to stack deliveries from different companies at the same time.
-It's not impossible to find some trips going the same direction from the same restaurants or from restaurants close to one another.
+Some will go so far as to try to stack deliveries from different companies simultaneously.
+It's not impossible to find some trips going in the same direction from the same restaurants or restaurants close to one another.

 However, that should be done with caution.
-You make a commitment with every delivery you accept to provide a prompt and quality delivery, and if one is made late because you're waiting for another, you go against that commitment.
+You make a commitment with every delivery you accept to provide a prompt and quality delivery.
+If one is made late because you're waiting for another, you go against that commitment.
 Sometimes the delivery app can see that as a contract violation.

-But taking an offer from Doordash, and the next one from Grubhub, and so on is not a violation of any contract.
-All of the gig economy delivery contracts are on a delivery by delivery basis.
+But taking an offer from Doordash, the next one from Grubhub, and so on is not a violation of any contract.
+All the gig economy delivery contracts are on a delivery-by-delivery basis.
 The contract really only goes into effect the moment you accept a delivery and no longer holds once you've completed it.

 Have an exit plan